A Journey on the Highway to Hell

 The Marathon des Sables.
 The name itself is synonymous with images of rolling sand dunes, the Saharan sun beating down and streams of runners slowly making their way across this record-breaking and gruelling 257km course.

-It is, however, the intricacies and spectrum of emotions that make it such a special event.
+The intricacies and spectrum of emotions are make it such a special event.
 The feelings of loneliness and helplessness at running out of water a few kms before a checkpoint.
 The mental turmoil of momentum and consistency being utterly evaporated in the searing heat.
 And finally, the joy and relief at reaching the end of a stage, lying down in your tent to recount stories only for the realisation to sink in that you have to do it all again the next day.

 On comes AC/DC’s ‘Highway to Hell’ in full volume, a countdown from 10 and then we’re off.
 The frantic early pace was somewhat thwarted when the first few km of dunes came into play.
-The initial excitement of trudging up and running down in your silk gaiters quickly evaporated and the realisation set in…this was a bloody big undertaking and I’m 5km into a 257km event.
+The initial excitement of trudging up and running down in your silk gaiters quickly evaporated as reality dawned… this was a bloody big undertaking and I’m 5km into a 257km event.

 Over the dunes and straight into a sandstorm; pulling up a buff over one’s face and head down was the only approach.
 Up and down more dunes, across more salt flats and finally the campsite comes into view.
 A pathetically slow sprint finish ensues but Stage One and 35km was complete.